Smart Optimistic Rollups#

 There is no need to synchronize between operators: if two honest operators publish the same commitment for a given commitment period, the commitment will be published with two stakes on it.

 A commitment is optimistically trusted but it can be refuted until it is said to be cemented (i.e., final, unchangeable).
-Indeed, right after a commitment is published, a two-weeks refutation period starts.
+Indeed, right after a commitment is published, a two-week refutation period starts.
 During the refutation period, anyone noticing that a commitment for a given commitment period is invalid can post a concurrent commitment for the same commitment period to force the removal of the invalid commitment.
 If no one posts such a concurrent commitment during the refutation period, the commitment can be cemented with a dedicated operation injected in Layer 1, and the outbox messages can be executed by the Layer 1 by an explicit Layer 1 operation (see Smart rollup node), typically to transfer assets from the rollup to the Layer 1.

 The outbox messages can follow three different formats.
 Firstly, the Layer 1 operations contained in the outbox messages can be left untyped, meaning only the Micheline expression is provided by the kernel.
 Before executing the transaction, the Layer 1 typechecks said expression against the expected type of the targeted entrypoint.
 Since Nairobi, it is also possible for the kernel to provide its expected type of the targeted entrypoint.
 This additional safety mechanism is to avoid type confusion: namely, a kernel transferring a tuple that the Layer 1 interprets as a ticket.
 Lastly, the outbox message can contain a white-list update.
 This message can only be executed for a rollup that is private since its origination (see Private rollups).